johnz1104/scramjet/README.md

 propulsion concepts for sustained atmospheric flight above Mach 5.
-Unlike turbojets, they have no moving parts — the vehicle's own speed compresses incoming air — which makes them mechanically simple but aerodynamically strictt.
+Unlike turbojets, they have no moving parts — the vehicle's own speed compresses incoming air — which makes them mechanically simple but aerodynamically strict.
 Small changes in duct geometry can push the combustor into thermal choking, shift the shock train, or collapse the inlet entirely.
 Understanding and optimizing these interactions requires resolving coupled compressible flow, variable-area duct effects, and finite-rate combustion simultaneously, which is expensive even in 2D.